razi-rais/microservices/ckad.md

-### Passing command line arguments to a container.
+### Objective: Passing command line arguments to a container.
-#### Task: Create a pod that runs a container which prints passing command line arguments
+#### Task: Create a pod that runs a printenv command inside the container and passes command line arguments to print hostname and kubernetes port to the stdout.

 * Option 1: Use kubectl run
  ```